advanced-security/codeql-development-toolkit/src/CodeQLToolkit.Shared/CodeQL/RESOLUTION.md

 - `CodeQLCLIBundle` - The bundle downloaded from `github/codeql-action/releases` to base the bundle on.

-In all cases, at the end of the execution two to three environment variables are set:
+In all cases, two environment variables are set after a run:
 - `QLT_CODEQL_PATH` - The path to the CodeQL binary.
+(Always set)
-- `QLT_CODEQL_HOME` - The root installation of CodeQL
+- `QLT_CODEQL_HOME` - The root installation of CodeQL.
+(Always set)

+When using custom bundles, four additional environmental variables are set after a run:
-- `QLT_CODEQL_BUNDLE_PATH` - The path to the bundle created by QLT.
+- `QLT_CODEQL_BUNDLE_PATH` - The path to the current platform bundle created by QLT.
+(Set when using custom bundles)
+- `QLT_CODEQL_BUNDLE_PATH_WIN64` - The path to the Windows bundle created by QLT.
+(Set when using custom bundles)
+- `QLT_CODEQL_BUNDLE_PATH_LINUX64` - The path to the Linux bundle created by QLT.
+(Set when using custom bundles)
+- `QLT_CODEQL_BUNDLE_PATH_OSX64` - The path to the MacOS bundle created by QLT.
+(Set when using custom bundles)

+The environmental variable `QLT_CODE_BUNDLE_PATH` will map to one of the three other bundle variables.

 ## Idents within the Installation Directory